 I graduated from Duke in 2011 with a degree in Biology and Evolutionary Anthropology.
 During that time I focused on animal behavior and did research at the Duke Lemur Center.
 After graduation I was hired as a laboratory instructor at Duke for one of our foundational Biology classes – Intro to Molecular Biology.

-At that point I already knew I loved teaching and biology, but that position won me over on the wonderous potential of molecular biology research.
+At that point I already knew I loved teaching and biology, but that position won me over on the wondrous potential of molecular biology research.
 After five years and teaching 100’s of undergrads how use fundamental molecular tools, it was time for me to get some direct molecular research experience.

 I returned to working with primates but now with humans and baboons.
 I joined the Tung Lab at Duke as a lab manager.
 I helped process some of the blood samples for the 40+ year running Amboseli Baboon Research Project.
 But my primary focus was a study in lab cultured human cells examining how an epigenetic mark of DNA methylation can influence gene expression.
 That work was published in eLife in 2018.